 The price for a genetic test for cardiovascular disease is typically $1,000-$3,000 unless rebated by Medicare.
-The current prices for our tests are provided here on this site.
+The current prices for these tests are provided here under cardiac on this site.
 At this stage, apart from the genetic test for familial hypercholesterolaemia, these costs are not rebated by Medicare or private health insurers.

 These tests are expensive because they involve exhaustive assessment of many different genes while the laboratory searches for the genetic cause for your cardiovascular disorder.
 Once a mutation has been found, relatives can be tested for the presence or absence of the specific mutation already identified in the family, and this is much cheaper.
 In other words, the expensive test need only be done once, and it potentially benefits many members of the extended family.
 Some families share the cost of testing with their relatives.

 Please direct any questions or concerns to your doctor.
 You can also find more information about genetic testing in general, about your cardiovascular disorder, and about our cardiovascular genetic tests, here on this website, as well as www.heartregistry.org.au.

 Sonic Genetics utilises our world-class genetic laboratories to provide you with an excellent genetic test.
 However, genetic testing for a heritable disorder involves more than good laboratory practice.
 The test result may also have broader implications for the person tested (e.g. insurance, family planning), as well as significant implications for family members (e.g. future health, insurance etc).